Reviews You Can Rely On

 Our Analysis and Test Results

 The FM-2000B finished very near the bottom of the group, only really outperforming the Nanan Healthy Faucet.
 The Brita SAFF-100 — another faucet mount filter — did quite a bit better and only costs about $10 more.
-The ZeroWater Pitcher is one of the best water filters that we have seen to date and only costs about $15, making it very, very difficult to recommend the PUR when there are other alternatives that are so much better for only a slight increase in cost.
+The ZeroWater Pitcher is one of the top water filters we've tested and only costs about $15, making it very, very difficult to recommend the PUR when there are other alternatives that are so much better for only a slight increase in cost.

-pur classic fm-2000b water filter review - we weren't impressed with the pur.
+pur classic fm-2000b - we weren't impressed with the pur.

 We weren't impressed with the PUR.